bpingris/ukulele_tab/README.md

 ```

 ## Design
-I might use Vuetify because it's easy to use and it's material design so it works well.
+I use Vuetify to power the application

 ## Improvement
-- Add a show/hide menu that contains the chords, might use the vuetify drawer.
+- [x] Add a show/hide menu that contains the chords, might use the vuetify drawer.
-- Add a Play button: tabs go fullscreen and there is a slideshow of the chords
+- [] Add a Play button: tabs go fullscreen and there is a slideshow of the chords, maybe integrate an automatic and slow scroll
-- Save the tabs on the localstorage it's easy and this ain't a bank so we don't care about security (it's just music lewl)
+- [x] Save the tabs on the localstorage it's easy and this ain't a bank so we don't care about security (it's just music lewl)

 ## PWA Support
 Investigate the PWA support with VueJS, might be interesting